kennedyjiles/PS_Method/README.md

 ```bash
 python hyperB.py paper2
 ```
 Full simulation an 10 keV electron near a 1-D current sheet with a half-thickness of 500 km.
-Expected outputs are saved under `outputs_paper/` with trajectory and error summaries.
+Expected outputs are saved under `outputs_paper/` with trajectory slice and error summaries.

 ### 3. Dipole Magnetic Field
 Quick demo:
 ```bash
 python dipoleB.py
 ```
-Short demo of 100 keV proton in Earth's dipole magnetic field located at a distance of 5 Earth Radii.
+Short demo of 100 keV electron in Earth's dipole magnetic field located at a distance of 5 Earth Radii.
 Expected outputs are saved under `outputs_demo/` with trajectory and error summaries.

 Reproduce full paper dataset:
 ```bash
 python dipoleB.py paper2
 ```
-Full simulation of a 100 keV proton in Earth's dipole magnetic fieldl located at a distance of 5 Earth Radii, exhibiting charactistic bounce and drift motions.
-Expected outputs are saved under `outputs_paper/` with trajectory and error summaries.
+Full simulation of a 100 keV electron in Earth's dipole magnetic fieldl located at a distance of 5 Earth Radii, exhibiting charactistic bounce and drift motions.
+Expected outputs are saved under `outputs_paper/` with trajectory slice and error summaries.

 ---